Taragon123/SENG202/README.md

 # SENG202-TeamSix
 FoodByte is a popup point of food sale application suitable for food trucks or other similar platforms.
-It was created by a group of seven students from the University of Canterbury.
+It was created by a group of seven students from the University of Canterbury as part of the SENG202 course.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for personal use.